Does the Internet suck? Or do just the parts we get to see suck?

 ‘What the Robot Saw’ is an endless documentary by a social media robot.
+It’s a Sunday drive through the awkward intersections of performance, surveillance, voyeurism, and robots — in the age of the talking head.
 It depicts and describes the people and scenes it encounters — in the ways its algorithms have been trained to perceive them.
 It’s also a massively durational online robo-performance and archive.

 A social media AI turned documentary filmmaker, the Robot continuously makes its way through the world of low engagement online video, carefully organizing and describing the people and scenes it features in its documentary.
 The film is constantly curated, edited, titled and archived algorithmically from among the least viewed and subscribed YouTube videos uploaded over the past several hours.
 While on the one hand a robot documentary and generative durational performance, “What the Robot Saw” also documents the complicated relationship between the world’s surveillant and curatorial AI robots and the the humans who are both their subjects and their stars.

 Much, much more info (on both the conceptual and techy sides) at what-the-robot-saw.com.

 ‘What the Robot Saw’ streams at 1080p, so please check that the YouTube player is set for the highest resolution your network connection will handle (gear icon on lower right of the player.)
 Fullscreen or Theatre Mode is recommended (net conditions permitting.)
 If the stream isn’t live, you can find recent archives here.